xjz17/iotdb/README.md

   + Fig 19 Performance of text encoding on real datasets
   + Fig 20-23 Varying text features
   + Fig 9 Compression ratio over all numerical datasets
-+ Appendix: test code and visualization code of appendix
-  + Correlation: codes used to calculate the pearson correlation between each feature and predicted result
-  + TSEC: machine learning models used in TSEC and python scripts used to train them
-  + Compare: the comparison code of TSEC, CodecDB and C-store
-  + Extra Cost: the code used to text the time cost of feature extracting
 + script_draw: draw all the figures in the paper
 + script_from_experiment: reproduce the experiments and draw the figures